TIBCOSoftware/be-tools/cloud/cloud-foundry/README.md

      cf create-space SPACE
      cf target -o ORG -s SPACE

-       -ORG is the org you want to target.
+   * ORG is the org you want to target.
-       -SPACE is the space you want to target.
+   * SPACE is the space you want to target.

 3)Enable the diego-docker feature to run docker images.